jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/auto-refresh.md

 ## Legacy Scheduled Tasks

 !!! warning "Deprecated and Removed"
     Legacy scheduled tasks have been deprecated and removed.
-The original Jellyfin scheduled tasks (Audio SmartLists and Media SmartLists) are no longer used.
+The original Jellyfin scheduled tasks (Audio Smart Playlist and Media Smart Playlist) are no longer used.
 All lists now use the custom scheduling system described above, or rely on auto-refresh and manual refresh only.

 ## Example Use Cases